SciCompMod/memilio/pycode/memilio-generation/README.md

 - Change [config.json](./memilio/tools/config.json).
 You can find a documentation in the ScannerConfig class.
 - Change [ScannerConfig class](./memilio/generation/scanner_config.py).

+Example:
-Run the example with the command (path according to the current folder):
+After processing as described in the previous paragraph, run the example with the command (path according to the current folder):

 ```bash
 python memilio/tools/seir.py